woodcrafty/reck/docs/tutorial.rst

     Point: x=3 y=4 z=5.0

 The subclass shown above sets ``__slots__`` to an empty tuple.
-This helps keep memory requirements low by preventing the creation of instance dictionaries.
+This helps keep memory requirements low by preventing the creation of per-instance dictionaries.

 Adding fields/attributes
 ========================